-- A timer T_RUCCH is used to permit retransmission of buffer information if there has been no grant received.
-The timer is a mechanism to manage the fact that the UE does not receive an acknowledgement about the successful reception of buffer information following an E-RUCCH transmission.
-Even when the buffer information is sent on E-PUCH it is possible that the Node B may send a NACK (indicating that the buffer information was not correctly decoded) which the UE wrongly interprets as an ACK.
-Therefore, the timer shall also apply when buffer information is sent on E-PUCH.
+- A timer value T-RUCCH is used to control retransmission of buffer information if there has been no grant received.
+The timer $T_R$ manages retransmission of scheduling information if the UE does not receive a grant following an E-RUCCH transmission. - Even when the scheduling information is sent on E-PUCH it is possible that the Node B may send a NACK (indicating that the buffer information was not correctly decoded) which the UE wrongly interprets as an ACK.
+Therefore, timers are also required to control retransmission of scheduling information sent on E-PUCH. - (T-RUCCH is configured by RRC, in Radio Bearer Setup Request, default value is 200 ms). - When the aggregate buffer volume transitions from zero to greater than zero or the scheduling information delay timer ≥ T-SCHED + T-RUCCH / 2: - E-RUCCH shall be sent (carrying scheduling information) and TR shall be started/restarted. - When timer $T_R \ge T$ -RUCCH a new E-RUCCH transmission shall be made (the timer is restarted) once a successful draw has been made using the E-RUCCH persistence value. - Timer TR is stopped (if running) when a grant is received - The scheduling information delay timer is restarted whenever scheduling information is sent on the E-PUCH

-- when a the UE is sends buffer information (mapped to E-RUCCH or E-PUCH):

-- if it indicates zero buffer occupancy

-- the timer T_RUCCH shall be stopped and reset if it is running (and NOT restarted)

-- else,

-- if the timer T_RUCCH is running

-- it shall be stopped and reset, and restarted

-- else

-- the timer shall be started

-(T_RUCCH is configured by RRC, in Radio Bearer Setup Request, default value is 200 ms).

-- When the aggregate buffer volume transitions from zero to greater than zero: - if there are no queued retransmissions - an E-RUCCH shall be sent (carrying buffer information) - else - if T_RUCCH is not running it shall be started. - When timer T_RUCCH expires a new E-RUCCH transmission shall be made (the timer is restarted) once a successful draw has been made using the E-RUCCH persistence value.